CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Legacy/L-Global-Configuration.md

 ### Timed Traffic Lights

-This section describes configuration parameters that are used by :doc:`trafficLightsTimed`.
+This section describes configuration parameters that are used by [](Timed-Traffic-Lights.md).

 | Parameter        | Domain of definition          | Description                                                                                                                                                                                                                                                                                                                                                                                                 |
 |------------------|-------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|